copyrite/LwotcMinimalText/XComGame.md

 * Overwatch attacks are not fired at squadsight range.

 ## Steady Hands
-+10 Aim and +10 Crit if you did not move last turn.
++10 aim and +10 crit if you did not move last turn.

 ## Stiletto
 +3 pierce with your primary weapon.

 ## Sting
-Fire a shot that Ruptures for 1 and Holo Targets for +10 Aim.
+Fire a shot that Ruptures for 1 and Holo Targets for +10 aim.
 Must be fired from Shadow.
 Does not reveal you.
 * {% COOLDOWN %}

 ## Sting Grenades